1947 in music: Top popular records of 1947

-Our rankings are based on Billboard data, but we also present info on recording and release dates, global sales totals, RIAA and BPI certifications and other awards.
-Rankings from other genres like 'Hot R&B/Hip-Hop Songs' or 'Most Played Juke Box Race Records', Country charts including 'Most Played Juke Box Folk (Hillbilly) Records', 'Cashbox magazine', and other sources are presented if they exist.
-We supplement our info with reliable data from the "Discography of American Historical Recordings" website, Joel Whitburn's Pop Memories 1890-1954 and other sources as specified.
+Before the Hot100 was implemented in 1958, Billboard magazine measured a record's performance in the United States with three charts, 'Best-Selling Popular Retail Records', 'Records Most-Played On the Air' or 'Records Most Played By Disk Jockeys' and 'Most-Played Juke Box Records'.
+The following rankings are supplemented with reliable data from the "Discography of American Historical Recordings" website, Joel Whitburn's Pop Memories 1890-1954 and other sources as specified.

 Billboard Most-Played Juke Box Race Records

 The following songs appeared in The Billboard's Most-Played Juke Box Race Records chart, starting November 1946 through November 1947.
 Each week ten points were awarded to the number one record, then four points for number two, three points for number three, and so on.
 This system rewards songs that reach the highest positions, as well as those that had the longest chart runs.
 Also see Billboard Most-Played Race Records of 1947.